langtail/langtail-node/README.md

 ### Using tools from Langtail

 If your prompts in Langtail contain tools, you can generate a file containing tool parameters for every prompt deployment in your project.
 Run `npx langtail generate-tools --out [output_filepath]` to generate the file.
+For typings of the `tools` helper to work correctly, you also need to [generate types](#typed-inputs).

 After the file is generated, you can provide the Langtail tools to AI SDK like this:
 ```typescript